tytydraco/yessleep/out/My_cat_talked_to_me.md

 I've been pretty sick recently, so sorry if some of the details aren't clear.

 I live by myself with my 3 cats, Coz, Jaks, and Paws McGraw (Paws).
 My Russian Blue, Coz, is the oldest, he's been with us for 12 years now?
-Turd and Jaks are both 3yr old tabbies, they came from the same litter.
-Turd and Jaks share the same brown and black coat, contrast to Coz's silver blue.
+Paws and Jaks are both 3yr old tabbies, they came from the same litter.
+Paws and Jaks share the same brown and black coat, contrast to Coz's silver blue.

 We both have our own rooms in the apartment, sharing a single bathroom.
 I sleep in my fully furnished bedroom, a dresser, a bed, a chair, and a tv, the essentials.
 Their room has 3 kitty boxes for all of them, overkill, I know, but Coz won't pee in the other boxes and it seems the other 2 picked up on it.
 So now all of them have their own box.